Allows patients to request a house doctor call at a convenient time, features healthcare provider ratings

 Softeq also built a promotional website to help OBUR Health maximize online presence.

 If an iOS app runs in the background, the operating system doesn’t allow it to track a user’s location.
 To override this restriction, the Softeq team enabled the solution to locate the user at the app’s launch.

+The app is now available on the App Store.
 Plans for future releases include implementing FaceTime video calling and built-in payment capabilities.
-The client also considers Android and Apple Watch versions of the app.
+The client also considers adapting the Xamarin code for Android and Apple Watch.